JANE COATS ECKERT

 1999 "Rauschenberg/Pottorf" at the Butler Institute of American Art, Ohio

-Ms. Eckert has also published many books on American artists and lectured at several museums, most recently at the Norman Rockwell Museum in Stockbridge, Mass.
+Ms. Eckert has also published many books on American artists and lectured at several museums, most recently at the Norman Rockwell Museum in Stockbridge, MA.

 Books and Catalogues